-Sandy beaches, floating museums, and world-class kitesurfing are just a few of this city’s waterfront delights
+Sandy beaches, world-class kitesurfing, and an impressive aquarium are just a few of this city’s waterfront delights

 Things to do